eclipse-ditto/ditto/documentation/src/main/resources/pages/ditto/protocol-specification.md

 When [signal enrichment](basic-enrichment.html) was used in order to ask for `extraFields` to be included, the Ditto Protocol message contains a field `extra` containing a JSON object with the selected extra fields.

-## ACK
-Requests can specify a number of acknowledgements (ACKs) which have to be successfully fulfilled to regard the request (command) as successfully executed.

-An ACK is formatted as JSON object (`content-type=application/json`) and must correspond to the following JSON schema:

-{% include docson.html schema="jsonschema/protocol-ack.json" %}